Proportion of blocking curves in a pencil: Lower bounds on the number of nonblocking curves

-\begin{rem} When $q=p$ is prime, we can improve the lower bound in Proposition~\ref{prop:sqrt-lower-bound} significantly by relying on Blokhuis' theorem that a nontrivial blocking set in $\bP^2(\F_p)$ has at least $\frac{3}{2}(p+1)$ points \cite{B94}.
-By imitating the proof of Proposition~\ref{prop:sqrt-lower-bound}, we see that the number of blocking curves satisfies $m\leq \frac{p^2+p+1}{\frac{3}{2}(p+1)}<\frac{2}{3}(p+1)$.
-It follows that the number of nonblocking curves is $p+1-m\geq \frac{1}{3}(p+1)$, thereby answering Question~\ref{quest:positive-prop} affirmatively in the case when $q=p$ is a prime.
-On the other hand, it is possible to construct $(1/3-o(1))p$ disjoint blocking sets in $\bP^2(\F_p)$ \cite{BMPS06}.
-Thus, Proposition~\ref{prop:combinatorial-reduction} implies the existence of a pencil with at least $1/3$ members being blocking, or equivalently, at most $2/3$ members are nonblocking.
-It is conjectured by Kriesell that $\bP^2(\F_q)$ can be partitioned into $\lfloor q/2 \rfloor$ blocking sets (he verified the conjecture for $q \leq 8$) \cite{BMPS06}*{Page 150}, so the best possible constant in Question~\ref{quest:positive-prop} is conjecturally $1/2$ (when $q=p$ is prime). \end{rem}
+More generally, if the size of the smallest nontrivial blocking set in $\bP^2(\F_q)$ is $q+1+c q^{\epsilon}$, then a similar argument shows that there are at least $c' q^{\epsilon}$ nonblocking $\mathbb{F}_q$-members in the pencil.
+The minimum size of a nontrivial blocking set in $\bP^2(\F_q)$ is believed to depend on $n$, where $q=p^n$ with $n\geq 2$.
+It is a folklore conjecture that the lower bound for the size of a nontrivial blocking set is $q+1+q/p^e$, where $e$ is the largest proper divisor of $n$.
+We refer to \cites{B96, LP00} for further discussion. \end{rem}

-\begin{rem} Sz\H{o}nyi \cite{S97}*{Theorem 5.7} showed if $q=p^2$ with $p$ prime, a nontrivial blocking set in $\bP^2(\F_q)$ that avoids Baer subplanes has size at least $3(q+1)/2$.
+\begin{rem} Sz\H{o}nyi \cite{S97}*{Theorem 5.7} showed if $q=p^2$ with $p$ prime, a nontrivial blocking set in $\bP^2(\F_q)$ which does not contain Baer subplanes has size at least $3(q+1)/2$.
 Note that this result is analogous to Blokhuis' result over $\F_p$ with $p$ prime.
 Let us explain how this observation helps us answer Question~\ref{quest:positive-prop} affirmatively in the case $q=p^2$ for certain pencils.